 Continuous functions

 In this chapter I will always denote a non-empty subset of \mathbb{R} .
+This includes more general sets, but the most common examples of I are intervals.

 3.1.
 The ε - δ definition of a continuous function